-Of the community service providers reporting to DDA, 3 had negative net assets in FY 1999, only two had negative net assets in FY 2000, 7 had negative net assets in FY 2001, 3 had negative assets in FY 2002 and FY 2003, 6 had negative net assets in 2004, and 5 in 2005.
+Of the community service providers reporting to DDA, three had negative net assets in FY 1999, only two had negative net assets in FY 2000, seven had negative net assets in FY 2001, three had negative assets in FY 2002 and FY 2003, six had negative net assets in 2004, and five in 2005 and 2006.
 There is some difficulty in tracking the providers across years as the set of providers for which Audited Reports were available changed from year to year.
-The 3 with negative net assets in 2003 continued to have negative net assets in 2004, 2 with positive net assets in 2003 lost sufficient to turn their net assets negative in 2004, and the other provider did not report in 2003.
-4 of the 5 providers with negative net assets in 2005 also had negative net assets in 2004.
-4 of the 5 providers with negative net assets in 2005 were in the central region, and one was in the southern region.
+The three with negative net assets in 2003 continued to have negative net assets in 2004, two with positive net assets in 2003 lost sufficient to turn their net assets negative in 2004, and the other provider did not report in 2003.
+Four of the five providers with negative net assets in 2005 also had negative net assets in 2004.
+In 2005 and 2006, four of the five providers with negative net assets were in the central region, and one was in the southern region.
 They varied in size.